sparkfun/nRF52840_Breakout_MDBT50Q/README.md

 Please review the LICENSE.md file for license information.

 If you have any questions or concerns on licensing, please visit the [SparkFun Forum](https://forum.sparkfun.com/index.php) and post a topic.
-For more general questions related to the SparkFun Pro nRF52840 Mini, please visit this section of the forum: [Pro nRF52840 Mini (DEV-15025): Questions and Issues](https://forum.sparkfun.com/viewtopic.php?f=99&t=50430)

 Distributed as-is; no warranty is given.